digbmc/germantown-y/docs/background-info.md

 ![Screenshot of germantown-y repository](screenshots/getting-started-1.png)

 GitHub works with a version control system called Git, which allows for project collaboration.
-Instead of everyone working on the same version of the project, Git has a feature called branching (link?).
+Instead of everyone working on the same version of the project, Git has a feature called [branching](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).
 Branches are copies of the main branch you can work on, without affecting the main branch/site.

 ## Create a new branch